-The Sarah Lawrence College Theatre program embraces the collaborative nature of theatre.
+The Sarah Lawrence College theatre program embraces the collaborative nature of theatre.
 Our objective is to create theatre artists who are skilled in many disciplines: actors who write; directors who act; theatre makers who create their own projects; and sound, set, and lighting designers who are well-versed in new media and puppetry.
-Students have the advantage of choosing from a multidisciplinary curriculum taught by working theatre professionals that also draws on the resources of the College’s Theatre, Music, and Dance programs.
+Students have the advantage of choosing from a multidisciplinary curriculum, taught by working theatre professionals, that draws on the resources of the College’s theatre, music, and dance programs.
 At the heart of this curriculum are focused programs in acting, directing, playwriting, and design, with supplementary offerings in production and technical work.

-Beginning students are required to enroll in a Theatre Techniques program, supplemented by at least one component of their own choice.
-Continuing students create an individualized Theatre Third with the guidance of their don and the theatre faculty.
+Students create an individualized Theatre Third with the guidance of their don and the theatre faculty.
 Components are chosen to extend skills and interests and to develop performing and practical experience.
-There are open auditions for faculty-, student-, and guest-directed productions; there is a proposal system for student-directed, -written, and -devised work within the season production schedule.
+There are open auditions for faculty, student, and guest-directed productions; there is a proposal system for student-directed, written, and devised work within the season production schedule.

 The Heimbold Center, a high-performance “green” building, embodies an environmentally friendly approach that features safe alternatives to toxic materials, special venting systems, and an abundance of natural light.
 In addition to well-equipped, open-space studios, individual ateliers, and digital technology in every studio and classroom, the building also includes space for welding, woodworking, clay and mold-making; a common darkroom, a digital imaging lab, and critique rooms; a sound studio, a screening room, and a large exhibition area.
 The Center’s doors open onto a mini-quad, allowing students from throughout the College both access to and inspiration from their peers’ works-in-progress.